Summer Energy-Saving Tips

 • Keep your thermostat at the highest comfortable temperature, 75 to 78 degrees is recommended.

 • Homeowners can save about $180 a year by properly setting their programmable thermostats and maintaining those settings.
-Set the temperature up to at least 80 degrees.
+Set the temperature up to at least 80 degrees when away from home.

 • Avoid placing lamps or TVs near your air conditioning thermostat.
 The heat from these appliances will cause the air conditioner to run longer.